This project is now closed

 Although bell towers are commonly in churches, you don’t have to go to church to be a bell ringer.
 Bell ringers are a friendly, inclusive community with people of all faiths and none.
 With 5,500 bell towers in Britain, there’s at least one near you!

-Download Ringing Remembers leaflet and poster
+Download the Ringing Remembers poster, leaflet and illustrations.

 Email us at firstname.lastname@example.org.

 Ringing Remembers is funded by the Ministry of Housing, Communities and Local Government, and is a partnership with the Central Council of Church Bell Ringers.
+Ringing Remembers is part of Remember Together, which brings diverse communities together to commemorate shared – and often sidelined – heritage, bringing significant marginalised heritage into the mainstream.